The Department of Basic Sciences in the School of Medicine administers the Integrated Biomedical Graduate Studies Program with emphasis in:

 - Two seminar series--one for invited speakers of national renown and one for student presentations

 - Research laboratory rotations

-Students wishing to pursue a master's degree in anatomy, biochemistry, microbiology, or physiology should apply directly to the selected department.
-At this time, master's students are not accepted into the pharmacology department, though such degrees may be granted in special circumstances.
-Both thesis and non-thesis MS degrees are available for anatomy, biochemistry, microbiology and physiology.
+Both thesis and non-thesis MS degrees are available for Anatomy, Cancer, Development and Regenerative Biology (CDRB), Infection, Immunity, and Inflammation (III), Neurosciences, Systems Biology and Bioengineering (NSBB).
 Students will enroll in courses as described for the individual programs.
 In lieu of writing and defending a thesis, non-thesis MS students must pass a written comprehensive examination.